sfidan42/Holy_DigitalGate_Project/README.md

 ## POSIX Socket
 - Write a simple program that: - Listens to incoming UDP packets and prints them along with their originating IP address
 - Explain how you tested your app.
+    - I tested it by having two main functions, one for client and the other for server.
+Then, I used send

-Server side consists of three steps:
+Server side consists of four steps:
 1. Creating socket,
 2. Setup of port,adress,...
+3. Binding the socket to the specified address and port number
-3. Waiting the signal
+4. Waiting the signal
 ```
 ft_putstr("server is started.\n");
 ft_putstr("Please type \"./digital_gate 4\" in another terminal.\n");